PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 its data set one element at a time.
 Such an object is called an *iterable*.

--   An iterable is an object which can return successive items of a sequence stored inside the object.
+-   An iterable is an object which can return successive items of a sequence created by or stored inside the object.

 -   All sequence types are iterables.
 These include the types list, range, string, and tuple.